chef/chef-web-docs/chef_master/source/attributes.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag node_attribute_when_to_use

 An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the version(s) of available programming languages that are available, and so on.
 An attribute may be unique to a specific node or it can be identical across every node in the organization.
-Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node prior to every chef-client run.
-All attributes are indexed for search on the Chef server.
+Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node prior to every Chef Infra Client run.
+All attributes are indexed for search on the Chef Infra Server.
 Good candidates for attributes include:

 * any cross-platform abstraction for an application, such as the path to a configuration file
 * default values for tunable settings, such as the amount of memory assigned to a process or the number of workers to spawn
-* anything that may need to be persisted in node data between chef-client runs
+* anything that may need to be persisted in node data between Chef Infra Client runs

 In general, attribute precedence is set to enable cookbooks and roles to define attribute defaults, for normal attributes to define the values that should be specific for a node, and for override attributes to force a certain value, even when a node already has that value specified.